aditya-kumar-129/Star-bucks-coffee-clone-page/README.md

 <br>
 Have a look on the deployment:- https://star-bucks-coffee-clone-page.vercel.app/
 <br>
-Hii this webPage is just for practice purpose
+This webPage is just for practice purpose
 <br>
 All the order and other Hyperlinks attached to this web page will directly lead to the official webpage of Star Buck
 <br>